Shreeyaa14/Medical-Chatbot-with-Appointment-Booking-PME-Health-Bot-/README.md

 # Medical Chatbot with Appointment Booking (PME Health Bot)

-An AI-powered medical chatbot for physical and mental wellbeing that provides diagnosis, solutions, medicine recommendations, and doctor consultation information based on user symptoms.
+The project PME Health Bot is an AI-powered medical chatbot for physical and mental wellbeing that provides diagnosis, solutions, medicine recommendations, and doctor consultation information with doctor appointment booking facility based on user symptoms.

 ## Features